 Today, the Impossible Burger is available in over 15,000 restaurants in the U.S., Hong Kong, Macau, and Singapore.
 But just three years ago, it was only available on one: Momofuku Nishi, an Asian fusion founded by celebrity chef David Chang.
 The burger was added to the menu of the Chelsea-based restaurant in July 2016.
 New Yorkers lined up out the door for the burger, which was available in limited quantities.
 As the year went by, the Impossible Burger launched in more restaurants across the city, eventually landing deals with fast-casual chains like Wahlburgers, Fatburger, and Bareburger.
-The company is still looking to scale up production capacity: last July, it announced a co-manufacturing partnership with major meat producer the OSI Group.
+The company is still looking to scale up production capacity: In July 2019, it announced a co-manufacturing partnership with major meat producer the OSI Group.

 Impossible Foods has a number of high-profile investors, including Bill Gates, Horizons Ventures, and Google Ventures.
 Celebrity investors include Jay-Z, Serena Williams, Jaden Smith, and “The Daily Show” host Trevor Noah.

 What Is the Impossible Burger Made From?

 The Impossible Burger’s claim to fame is its realism; it looks like ground beef in its raw form, it browns up on griddles, and it has a flavor and texture that can sometimes taste indistinguishable from the real thing.
 In a way, Impossible Foods treats its flagship product like software.
 The original burger was made from wheat and potato protein but, the Impossible Burger 2.0, introduced in January 2019, is made from soy and potato protein.
 This version is also gluten-free.